 We all know it: winter is coming.
-In northwest Ohio, we know we’re in for snow, ice and freezing temperatures in the coming months.
+We’re likely in for snow, ice, and freezing temperatures in the coming months in northwest Ohio.

 For most, that means rising utility bills as we try to keep our homes warm against the cold.
 However, there are some easy ways to conserve heat in your home that will lead to energy savings.